top of page

 Farrah Kanwal - Headshot.jpg

-Farrah is a practicum student completing her Masters of Arts in Counselling Psychology through Yorkville University.
-She holds a BA in psychology and has had over eight years of experience within the mental health and wellness field.
-Farrah has had significant frontline and outreach experience within the addictions field working with vulnerable populations along with working with victims of domestic violence and is a firm believer in the harm reduction and safety first approach.
+Farrah has had significant frontline and outreach experience within the addictions field working with vulnerable populations along with working with victims of domestic violence.
+She is a firm believer in the harm reduction and safety-first approach.
+She offers neurodiverse affirming care along with respect for people of diverse backgrounds.

 Farrah can provide counselling in English, Urdu, and Hindi.

-Farrah is 2SLGBTQ+ affirming and available to residents of Alberta.
+Farrah is 2SLGBTQ+ affirming and available to residents in Alberta.

 Have questions?
 Email Farrah.